MikeRixWolfe/proxy/README.md

 ## Description
-This is a simple web proxy powered by Flask.
-Note that it does not work well with dynamic content or flash/flash-like sites.
+This is a simple readability proxy powered by Flask and breadability.
+The breadability library extracts the html elements of the body of a webpage, including text/pictures/code snippets/etc and the flask site displays them for the user in a clean and simple format.
+This is useful for getting around anti-adblock sites, sites bogged down by ads, and if a site is behind a firewall at work.
+Note: this does not work well with dynamic content or flash/flash-like sites.

 ## Installation
 Install python 2.7.x and then run the following